 Standardized winter maintenance of bus stops and depot areas, standardization of shelters at stops

-Inclusion of AARP audit Winter City Strategy to better standardize services and information about services provided in winter months, especially as this relates to isolation among older Burlington residents
+Inclusion of AARP audit Winter City Strategy to better standardize services and information about services provided in winter months, especially as this relates to isolation among older Burlington residents.

 Work with PlanBTV and DPW to prioritize the maintenance needs/increase maintenance of sidewalks and curbs near bus stops and depot areas, as well as handicapped parking spaces.